On this page

-Person-Centred Emergency Preparedness
+Disability Inclusive Emergency Preparedness

 CFA fire safety e-learning modules for people at higher risk

-To access these modules you will need to create a CFA account.
+To access these modules, you will need to create a CFA account.
 Simply click the link below and follow the prompts on the Non-CFA Member login tab.

 The video below shows how the online modules helped Rebekah and her daughter.
 Rebekah cared for her teenage daughter who lives with a chronic neurological disorder.

-Readiness for your business
+Ready steps for your business

 Your business is the basis of your financial security and the future security of your family.
 It may also play a valuable role in your community employing local people and providing essential services.

-Readiness for farmers
+Ready steps for farmers

-Readiness for pets
+Ready steps for pets